clintafk/rep/README.md

 A spaced repetition flashcard app that lives in your terminal.
 Think **Anki**, but as a CLI — built with [Ink](https://github.com/vadimdemedes/ink) and React.

+The idea came about with my love for the terminal.
+I'm Currently rocking a Neovim and Tmux setup for coding and taking notes, and Anki I use extensively for learning.
+I wanted to create a CLI-based spaced repetition system to make the transition seamless between the two.
+I'm hoping to add more features in the future to make it a complete replacement for Anki.

 ![Node](https://img.shields.io/badge/node-%3E%3D18-brightgreen)
 ![TypeScript](https://img.shields.io/badge/TypeScript-5.x-blue)